jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

     ├── main
     │   └── scala
     │       ├── degrees
-    │       │   ├── main.scala
+    │       │   ├── Main.scala
-    │       │   └── convert.scala
+    │       │   └── Convert.scala
     │       └── examples.worksheet.sc
     └── test
         └── scala
             └── degrees
                 └── ConvertTest.scala
 ```
 * All the files ending with `.sbt` or in the `project/ directory` are build tool configuration files: you don’t need to modify them yet.
+We will discuss them later in the course.
 * The material for this exercise is in `src/main/scala/`.
 * The sources of the unit tests are in `src/test/scala/`.
 You will need to make all the tests pass to complete the exercise, and you should write additional tests to check for cases that our tests do not cover.